Loubrains/opencv-multithreading/readme.md

 Run the script to test the performance of the different video capture scenarios:
 `python main.py`

-Press 'q' to quit the test early.
+Press 'q' to quit each portion of the test.